longyuxi/dew-lover/README.md

 - This repo is public, so do not put sensitive information in this repo.
 Use `.gitignore` to hide it if necessary.
 - Update the last section of this README whenever something is changed on the RAPID VM.
 - Toss in potentially useful information related to this project or bioinformatics overall.
+- There's a `data` folder that is set to be ignored by Git.
+Use `bash generate_file_tree.sh` to generate a tree of it every time something new is uploaded.

 ## Things to go over with Hector eventually
 1. Key-based SSH login (done)